For software architects, team leads and managers

 Define standards in the model

-Translate existing architecture guidelines into concrete model concepts: entities, boundaries, API endpoints, error handling, naming conventions and so on.
+Translate existing architecture guidelines into concrete model concepts: entities, boundaries, API endpoints, error handling, naming conventions and, where relevant, basic UI flows.

 3